Kruthibharath/tdd-mars-rover-kata/README.md

 - define functions for rover movement : Left, Right, Forward

+- define function for the take the specific input instruction for the rover movement

 - If success, function to take input for the rover for its position(coordinates) and direction (N,E,S,W)

 - Hoping to reach this step without any issues/failing tests